VarvarigosG/StaticWebHosting-S3-CloudFormation/README.md

 ## Overview

 Make static website hosting easy using the power of AWS Services.
-Using an AWS Cloudformation stack, this solution generates an AWS S3 Bucket with web hosting and public access enabled (through a bucket policy) and syncs a local folder that contanins your files to the newly created bucket.
+Using an AWS Cloudformation stack, this solution generates an AWS S3 Bucket with web hosting and public access enabled (through a bucket policy) and syncs a local folder that contains your files to the newly created bucket.

 ## Prerequisites

-* AWS Account and 'AWS-CLI' configured
+* AWS Account and configured `AWS-CLI`.

+## Deployment

 ## License